devhausleipzigacademy/camp8-final-project/README.md

 Possible responses from system:

--201 Item was added to list in category Other
+-201 Item was added to list in category Other.

--405 Item was already added to list
+-405 Item was already added to list.

--200 Item added to list correctly
+-200 Item added to list correctly.

 #### add(num1, num2)